brjathu/iTAML/README.md

 ### Results

+We perform extensive experiments on five datasets in a class-incremental setting, leading to significant improvements over the state of the art methods (e.g.,a  21.3%  boost  on  CIFAR100  with  10  incremental  tasks).
+Specifically, on large-scale  datasets  that  generally  prove difficult cases for incremental learning, our approach delivers absolute gains as high as 19.1% and 7.4% on ImageNetand MS-Celeb datasets, respectively.

 <p align="center"><img src="./utils/figs/results3.png" width="800"></p>
 <p align="center">(b) iTAML performance on CIFAR100 with class incremental setting of 5,10,20 classes per task respectivly.</p>
 <br/>